 “In determining the maximum level of death benefit coverage, the court shall take into account all relevant facts and circumstances, including the impact on access to life insurance by the maintenance payor.”
 750 ILCS 5/504(f)

 Of course, the reasons for not being able to get life insurance are deeply personal as they relate to a person’s health.
-Therefore, an Illinois divorce judge will not discuss them in open court but rather discuss the matter privately in their chambers (this is referred to as being “in camera”)
+Therefore, an Illinois divorce judge will not discuss them in open court but rather discuss the matter privately in their chambers (referred to as being “in camera“)

 If “a court reviews any submitted or proposed application for new insurance on the life of a maintenance payor, the review shall be in camera.”
 750 ILCS 5/504(f)

-If an Illinois divorce judge is hell bent on ordering life insurance, you may be excused from buying or renewing life insurance due to the doctrine of impossibility.
+If an Illinois divorce judge is ordering life insurance, you may be excused from buying or renewing life insurance due to the doctrine of impossibility.

 “The doctrine of legal impossibility, or impossible performance, excuses performance of a contract only when performance is rendered objectively impossible either because the subject matter is destroyed or by operation of law.”
 Innovative Modular Solutions v.
 Hazel Crest School Dist.
 152.5, 2012 IL 112052, ¶ 37 (citing YPI 180 N. LaSalle Owner, LLC v.
 180 N. LaSalle II, LLC, 403 Ill.
 App.
 3d 1, 7, (2010)).